Many Military Families Are Navigating Challenges in Meeting Financial Needs

 Noting this, the FY 2023 NDAA expanded the threshold to military families whose GHI fell below 150% of federal poverty guidelines.
 This change added roughly 2,500 more potentially eligible recipients, according to DoD, which falls significantly short of the estimated 24% to 27% of families facing food insecurity.

-But even that limited number of potential beneficiaries would be far better than the actual impact of the program to date: In a recent briefing, a senior DoD official reported approximately 70 families are receiving BNA.
+But even that limited number of potential beneficiaries would improve upon the actual impact of the program to date: In a recent briefing, a senior DoD official reported approximately 70 families are receiving BNA.

 The average family profile for recipients was an E-4 with seven dependents.
 Of more than 371,000 military families, approximately 14,350 have more than four dependents (as of March 2024).
 While we don’t have a breakdown by rank, one could assume few E-4s in the force are likely to have seven dependents.